15 Mistakes That Are Ruining Your Frozen French Fries

 Stick to around 425°F for baking or follow package instructions for frying and air-frying.
 Adjust as needed based on your appliance.

 Temperature plays a pivotal role in achieving that sought-after crispiness.
 Keep it just right, and you’ll be rewarded with fries that are neither limp nor burnt.
+It’s all about finding that sweet spot where the fries can bake to golden perfection, striking the ideal balance.

 6. Ignoring the Instructions